USEPA/e-manifest/docs/src/Services/Manifest/validation.md

 ### Transporter Information Validation

-1. If `submissionType` is "FullElectronic" or "Hybrid", then the Transporter is valid if the Transporter is registered in RCRAInfo and the Transporter has at least one User with the e-Manifest Certifier Role and this user has a Received ESA.
+1. If `submissionType` is `FullElectronic` or `Hybrid`, then the Transporter is valid if the Transporter is registered in RCRAInfo and the Transporter has at least one User with the e-Manifest Certifier Role and this user has a Received ESA.